Residential segregation in the United States: Food deserts

 A food desert is an area that has a lack of access to grocery stores and fresh, unprocessed foods.
 Food deserts tend to be neighborhoods with predominantly minority residents.
 Studies have shown that predominantly White areas and racially mixed areas have much more consistent access to supermarkets and fresh fruits and vegetables, while many predominantly Black neighborhoods have no grocery stores and limited access to fresh foods.
 Residents in more segregated areas have less variation in the food available to them, which is mostly fast food and processed food from convenience stores, and have to travel farther distances to access healthy food options.
 A lack of a nutritional diet consisting of fresh fruits and vegetables can lead to increased health risks, such as increased risk of disease.

 Urban heat islands

 Urban heat islands are areas of cities that have much higher temperatures than other neighborhoods due to a high amount of concrete and a lack of trees and green spaces.
 In a 2013 study of the relationship between urban heat islands and residentially segregated neighborhoods, Jesdale et al. found that Black communities were 52% more likely than White communities to live in areas with high heat risk.
 Additionally, urban heat islands closely align with redlined neighborhoods and can reach temperatures up to 20 degrees Fahrenheit hotter than white neighborhoods.
 Extreme heat events are the leading cause of climate-related deaths, and are becoming more frequent and severe due to climate change.

+Environmental justice issues

+Environmental justice is the fair treatment and involvement of all people regardless of race, color, national origin, or income with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies.
+Residential segregation poses various issues to promoting environmental justice, such as inaccessible resources, lack of education, and increased health risks as a result of hazardous waste sites and energy plants being unproportionately placed in historically isolated and marginalized communities.
+These communities are then placed at higher risk of impacted health conditions from water, air, and other pollutants discharged from these sites.